lsmod/proof-of-history-explained/README.md

 ]
 ```

-For demonstration purposes, let say it take 1sec to create a sha256 hash.
+For demonstration purposes, let's say it takes 1sec to create a sha256 hash.
 It would take me 3 sec to create this "proof".
 If I give it to you.
 You could verify quicker that it took me to produce it.